 Sybil and I had been friends for years.
 She had recently married Anthony Rosenni, a well-known businessman in Manhattan.
-Rumor was he had his sights on the mayor's office.
-Rosenni was Sybil's fourth husband.
-She had divorced the first two husbands; the third one, several years older than her, had died of a massive heart attack a year ago, leaving her a very rich widow.
+Rumor was that he had his sights on the mayor’s office.
+Rosenni was Sybil’s fourth husband.
+She had divorced the first two husbands; the third one, several years older than her, had died of a massive heart attack a year ago, leaving her a very wealthy widow.
 It was also rumored that Rosenni had married Sybil for her money.
-Sybil didn't seem bothered by the rumors, she liked being in the spotlight, whether the Rosenni was positive or negative.
+Sybil didn’t seem bothered by the rumors, she liked being in the spotlight, positive or negative.
 I was aware that several of the Manhattan social crowd considered her as fake as her large breasts, and perhaps she was, but I loved her, she had always been there for me when I needed her.
 I had always admired her strength and her blasé attitude about everything.
-She was confident about who she was, she was happy with her life, and she didn't care what others thought.
-She did, however, enjoy any and all attention, whether it came from the most recent man in her life, or the most recent tabloid gossip.
+She was confident about who she was, happy with her life, and didn’t care what others thought.
+She did, however, enjoy any and all attention, whether it came from the most recent man in her life or the most recent tabloid gossip.
 I had no doubt she would relish the attention she would receive as the wife of the mayor of New York City.
-I often wondered if Anthony's interest in politics was what attracted her to him.
+I often wondered if Anthony’s interest in politics was what attracted her to him.
 She was a brilliant, beautiful woman; he was short, round, with a receding hairline.
 I had a difficult time seeing the attraction, but she appeared deliriously happy; all signs indicated she adored Anthony.
 What did I know about love?
-I hadn't been in love for over thirteen years.
-Just because I made a living writing romance novels didn't make me an expert.
-My heroines were always as beautiful as Sybil, their leading men were always equally attractive.
+I hadn’t been in love for over thirteen years.
+Just because I made a living writing romance novels, it didn’t make me an expert.
+My heroines were always as beautiful as Sybil; their leading men were equally attractive.
 They were never short, fat, or bald.
 But I wrote fiction.
 Perhaps Sybil was madly in love with Anthony, as he was with her.
 I chose to give them both the benefit of the doubt.

 “Frank, I’m sure you know the Wainwright’s,” she said.
 “I would also like you to meet my dear friend Nicole Richardson.
 Nicole is a long time New Yorker, and also a published writer.”